fusion-jena/fairjupyter/docs/content/index.md

 * [The DOAP ontology](http://usefulinc.com/ns/doap#)

 ### FAIR Jupyter KG Data Used (CSV)
-The data used for constructing FAIR Jupyter Knowledge Graph is available [here](https://github.com/fusion-jena/fairjupyter/tree/main/data)
+The data used for constructing FAIR Jupyter Knowledge Graph is available [here](https://github.com/fusion-jena/fairjupyter/tree/main/data).

+Note: The csv files that could not be uploaded in GitHub due to size will be added to Zenodo, once the paper is published.

 ## Publication